kengz/aiva/README.md

 npm run debug # runs aivadev
 ```

 This will start AIVA with the default hubot adapters: Slack, Telegram, Facebook.
-See [**Adapters**](#adapters) for connecting to different chat platforms.

 ## Contributing

 We'd love for you to contribute and make AIVA even better for all developers.
-We're mainly interested in something generic and foundational, e.g. adding client for a new language, improving the NLP, adding a useful generic module, adding more adapters like Whatsapp or Twilio.
+We're mainly interested in something generic and foundational, e.g. adding client for a new language, improving the NLP, adding a useful generic module, adding more adapters like Skype or Twilio.